-Hydrogen sulfide was not detected in ambient air at any of the surveillance locations around the landfill during this time period.
+Hydrogen sulfide concentrations were below levels of public health concern.
 Hydrogen sulfide levels are measured by the highly sensitive Jerome meter, which detects hydrogen sulfide specifically.
-Reduced sulfur compounds were also not detected in ambient air at any of the monitoring locations around the landfill during this time period.
+Reduced sulfur compounds were not detected in ambient air at any of the monitoring locations around the landfill during this time period.